 Manage your stress levels.
 Indulge in activities that calm you down and take timely breaks from your hectic work or studying schedule.

 Fix your sleep cycle.
 Early to bed and early to rise is the best way out for the effective performance of hormones and their role in happiness.
 Make sure you get at least 8 hours of sleep daily.

 Regulate your diet and eating habits.
-Eat healthy and maintain a balance while still allowing yourself the occasional indulgences.
-Food rich in potassium, spicy foods or those containing probiotics and vitamins can also stimulate the production of happy hormones.
+Eat healthily and maintain a balance while still allowing yourself the occasional indulgences.
+Food rich in potassium, spicy foods, or those containing probiotics and vitamins can also stimulate the production of happy hormones.

-Have that piece of dark chocolate or your favourite chocolate slab!
+Have that piece of dark chocolate or your favorite chocolate slab!